The majority of new interest in Unidata McIDAS is coming from sites outside of the US.

 On Wednesday, January 31 GOES-South imager sectors were integrated into the Unidata-Wisconsin datastream (IDD feedtype UNIWISC) for the benefit of the US and increasingly international Unidata community, especially university participants in Latin America.
 Any system participating in the IDD has access to the data (currently over 400 systems at over 210 sites).
 GOES-South imagery is now accessible to any ADDE-enabled application (e.g., McIDAS, IDV, etc.) with Internet access.

-The establishment of GOES-10 ingest capabilities in UCAR was a large portion of Rick Anthes President's Corner article in the March 2007 UCAR newsletter.
+The establishment of GOES-10 ingest capabilities in UCAR will be a large portion of Rick Anthes President's Corner article in the March 2007 UCAR newsletter.